dbuhrman/groupme-giphy-bot/README.md

 1. Fork this repository and checkout your fork somewhere locally.
 2. Run `npm install`
 3. Ensure you have heroku CLI installed and [setup](https://devcenter.heroku.com/articles/getting-started-with-nodejs#set-up).
-4. `heroku create` (Optional give it a name, or not the random name generated)
+4. `heroku create` (Optional give it a name, or note the random name generated)
 5. Create a group me bot for each group you want giphy bot in at https://dev.groupme.com/bots
   - Set the 'Callback URL' to your heroku URL
 6. Set heroku environment variables of group_ids and bot_ids in this format: